An “AI Model Component” Note for Open Source Licenses

 In our article devoted to the definitions of open source AI, part of the series “Open Source and AI,” we showed that Open Source licenses currently struggle to address the challenges of openness in AI.
 Open Data licenses such as the ODbL represent a “primary” avenue that can cover both the training database and potentially the AI model itself.
 As a complement, and to bring the approach closer to the free and open source software movement, we also developed the idea of an exception to Open Source licenses that, like an addendum, would extend the obligations relating to AI models integrated into the code.

-This article materializes that idea by proposing a concrete clause: the AI Model Component Exception.
-It is an additional exception, drafted in English to be directly usable with any existing Open Source license.
+This article materializes that idea by proposing a concrete clause: the AI Model Component Note.
+It is an interpretive note – filed, for SPDX tooling purposes, under the “exception” category – drafted in English to be directly usable with any existing copyleft license.

 Setting the Context: Free Software with an Opaque Component